bassel27/clipcloud/README.md

 These setup instructions run everything locally, diregarding the deployments.
 No setup required for backend and database.
 Both are already deployed and accessible.
 Otherwise:
 - For the frontend React app:
   1. Clone the project.
-  2. Run `docker-compose up -d --pull always frontend` in main directory
+  2. Run `docker compose up -d --pull always frontend` in main directory
 - For the Flutter mobile application:
   1. Download the .apk file from [here](https://drive.google.com/drive/folders/1yyi20oIRq53Mug5WAduRbgFvfKUt1Bvn?usp=sharing).